Learning Positive Coping Skills For Managing Stress

 Do you have trouble finding healthy ways to manage stress?

 Stress is a part of life—but how we deal with it can significantly impact our overall health.
 According to the American Psychological Association (APA), unchecked or chronic stress has been associated with various mental and physical health conditions, from muscle pain, hypertension, heart disease, and chronic fatigue to diabetes, immune disorders, depression, and others.
-Stressors can also affect your moods and behaviors, potentially negatively impacting daily functioning or creating an unhealthy relationship with specific loved ones.
-Applied psychology has produced numerous healthy coping strategies and constructive ways to manage stressors, many of which can positively affect your psychological well-being in both the short and long term.

-Adaptive vs. maladaptive coping skills
+Adaptive vs. maladaptive coping strategies

 "People who rely more on active coping strategies, such as problem-solving and information seeking, tend to adapt better to life stressors," say the authors of a 2017 paper about adaptive coping.
 "For example, avoidance coping strategies, such as denial and wishful thinking, are generally associated with increased psychological distress."
+In other words, developing a toolbox of positive coping mechanisms may help you be more resilient when life stressors inevitably arise.

 Getty/Vadym Pastukh